ibm-cloud-docs/vpc/bs_snapshots_restore.md

 * If snapshot is protected with customer-managed encryption and you don't specify a different root key CRN, the restored volume is encrypted with the snapshot's encryption key.
 The encryption cannot be changed later.
 * When the new volume is created, data restoration begins immediately, but performance is degraded until the volume is fully hydrated.

 First- and second-generation volume profiles are not interchangeable.
 You can use a snapshot of a second-generation volume to create another second-generation volume, but you can't switch the volume profile to a first-generation volume profile.
 In the same way, you can use a snapshot of a first-generation volume to create another first-generation volume with the same data, and you can't switch the new volume to the `sdp` profile.
-Fast restore backup clones, cross-regional copies of encrypted volumes, and consistency groups are not supported for second-generation storage volumes.
+Fast restore backup clones and consistency groups are not supported for second-generation storage volumes.
+Cross-regional snapshot copies of encrypted volumes or volumes that exceed 10 TB are not supported
 {: preview}

 ### Performance impact